The Messenger: The Story of Joan of Arc: Critical response

-The Messenger received mixed-to-negative reviews.
+The Messenger received mixed reviews.
 On Rotten Tomatoes, the film has a score of 31%, based on reviews from 75 critics.
 The consensus states: "The heavy-handed narrative collapses under its own weight."
 On Metacritic, the film holds a score of 54, based on 33 reviews, indicating "mixed or average" reception.
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 2 stars out of 4, writing, "The movie is a mess: a gassy costume epic with nobody at the center."
 Ebert stated that the film may have been educational for the test-audience participants who wrote, "Why does she have to die at the end?", on their evaluation cards.

 In Todd McCarthy's review for Variety, he praised the film's action scenes and technical aspects, including Thierry Arbogast's cinematography, although he gave an overall negative review.
 He criticised the casting of Jovovich, stating the only thing she brought to the film was "her strikingly tall and skinny physicality, which is not exactly how one has been led to picture [Joan]".

 Ron Wells from Film Threat, however, gave the film four stars out of five.
 Also praising the action scenes, Wells stated that the film's main strength was its "adult ambiguities and relationships"; its decision not to portray Joan as a "super-hero", but rather to let the audience decide whether she was a prophet or merely bipolar, concluding, "This film, as most things that involve religion, is better understood if you learn not to take everything so literally".